gabehollombe-aws/step-functions-workshop/website/content/_index.md

                     ProjectionType: ALL
 </pre>{{% /safehtml %}}

-Step 2.
-Replace `serverless.yml` with <button class="clipboard" data-clipboard-target="#serverless1">this new content</button> (click the gray text to the left to copy the new content to your clipboard).

 <div class="notices note">
     <p>
         Specifically, here are the relevant additions you will have added after pasting the new <code>serverless.yml</code>.<br/><br/>But, <strong>please don't make the edits by hand</strong>.
 The copy/paste here reduces the risk of typos.